geographyclub/grass-scripts/README.md

 ## Introduction

-A few GRASS scripts to work with remote sensing datasets.
+A few GRASS scripts to work with vegetation indices and landuse classification in remote sensing.

 ## Files